Mindtribe/Leash-Debugger/doc/Wiring.md

 If you are trying to choose between a Launchpad or WiFi Mini for using as a debugger, here are some pros and cons to each:

+* **Perhaps the biggest factor in this choice is that we are still dealing with an unsolved crash issue on the RedBearLab WiFi Mini.
+Please check [Known Issues](KnownIssues.md) for details.**

 * The WiFi Mini's small size and low power consumption make it very convenient for clipping on to the target (see pics below).
 * The Launchpad has three LEDs, which show JTAG, WiFi and error state respectively.
 On the WiFi mini, only one user LED is present (showing WiFi state).
 * The Launchpad has an on-board debug interface, meaning that if you want to make changes to Leash Debugger, you can use a debugger to try your changes out.
-On the WiFi Mini, new firmware can only be programmed to flash.
+On the WiFi Mini, new firmware can only be programmed directly to flash.
+This may be relevant if you plan to develop this project further.

 ## TI CC3200 LaunchPad